I Left Belize Sunburnt & Happy

-Looking back, Belize feels less like a perfectly organized vacation and more like a series of overheated, sunburned memories stitched together by ferries, reef water, rum drinks, and exhaustion.
+Looking back, it was nothing like a perfectly planned vacation and more like a collection of overheated, sunburned memories stitched together by ferries, reef water, rum drinks, and exhaustion.

 That's probably why I loved it.